 - Notifying IFS in advance of changes to the scholar’s start or end date, financial support, position title, percent of FTE, worksite location, etc.

-NOTE: The information on this site pertains solely to employment at UA and is not intended, nor should it be used as, legal advice.
-Furthermore, UA has no control over external sites to which links are found on this site, and in the event that information provided on those sites conflicts with university policy, UA policies will be determinative.
+NOTE: The information on this site pertains solely to employment at UArizona and is not intended, nor should it be used as legal advice.
+Furthermore, UArizona has no control over external sites to which links are found on this site, and in the event that information provided on those sites conflicts with university policy, UArizona policies will be determinative.